 We already saw this as a groove o' the day, but here's the whole tune: Lopsy Lu, from Stanley Clarke's self-titled album of 1974, with Tony Williams on drums.

-Tony is playing his big drumset here, with I believe four tom toms— I don't think he's using the set with the three floor toms yet— where you see regular noteheads on line, those are the extra toms.
+Tony is playing his big drumset here, with I believe four tom toms— where you see regular noteheads on line, those are the extra toms.
 I've also begun putting the hihats and ride cymbal on seperate lines; in this case, the hats are on the top line of the staff, and the ride cymbal above it.